Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Bucket

-Adventuring gear, 5 cp, S.
+Adventuring gear, 5 cp, S-

 A Bucket holds up to half a cubic foot of contents.